Buffered Asynchronous SGD for Byzantine Learning: Preliminary

 \subsection{Distributed Learning Framework}

 Many machine learning models, such as logistic regression and deep neural networks, can be formulated as the following finite sum optimization problem:

-where $\w$ is the parameter to learn, $d$ is the dimension of parameter, $n$ is the number of training instances, $f(\w;z_i)$ is the empirical loss on the training instance $z_i$.
-The goal of this work is to solve the optimization problem in~(\ref{eq:obj}), by designing distributed learning algorithms on multiple networked machines.
+where $\w$ is the parameter to learn, $d$ is the dimension of parameter, $n$ is the number of training instances, $f(\w;z_i)$ is the empirical loss on the instance $z_i$.
+The goal of distributed learning is to solve the problem in~(\ref{eq:obj}) by designing learning algorithms based on multiple networked machines.

-Although there have appeared many distributed learning frameworks, in this paper we focus on the widely used Parameter Server~(PS) framework~\citep{C_PSGD} which is shown in Figure~\ref{fig:ps_framework}.
-In a PS framework, there are several workers and one server or multiple servers.
-Each worker can only communicate with the server(s).
-There may exist more than one server in a PS framework, but for the problem of this paper the servers can be logically conceived as a unity.
+Although there have appeared many distributed learning frameworks, in this paper we focus on the widely used Parameter Server~(PS) framework~\citep{C_PSGD}.
+In a PS framework, there are several workers and one or more servers.
+Each worker can only communicate with server(s).
+There may exist more than one server in a PS framework, but for the problem of this paper servers can be logically conceived as a unity.
 Without loss of generality, we will assume there is only one server in this paper.
 Training instances are disjointedly distributed across $m$ workers.
 Let $\DM_k$ denote the index set of training instances on worker\_$k$, we have $\cup_{k=1}^m\DM_k=\{1,2,\ldots,n\}$ and $\DM_k\cap\DM_{k'}=\emptyset$ if $k\neq k'$.
-In this paper, we assume that the server has no access to any training instances.

-One popular asynchronous method to solve the problem in~(\ref{eq:obj}) under the PS framework is ASGD which is presented in Algorithm~{\ref{alg:asyn_sgd}}.
-Here, each worker sample one instance for gradient computation each time.
-Each worker can also sample a mini-batch of instances for gradient computation each time.
-The effect of batch size is not the focus of this work, and the analysis of this paper can also be easily adapted for cases with mini-batch.
-Hence, in this paper we do not separately discuss the mini-batch case.
+In this paper, we assume that server has no access to any training instances.
+If two instances have the same value, they are still deemed as two distinct instances.
+Namely, $z_i$ may equal $z_{i'}$~$(i\neq i')$.
+One popular asynchronous method to solve the problem in~(\ref{eq:obj}) under the PS framework is ASGD~\citep{dean2012large_ASGD}~(see Appendix~\ref{appendix:alg_details} for details).
+In this paper, we assume each worker samples one instance for gradient computation each time.
+The analysis of mini-batch case is similar.

-In PS based ASGD, the server is responsible for updating and maintaining the latest parameter.
-We use the number of iterations that the server has already executed as the current iteration number of the server.
-At the very beginning, the iteration number $t=0$.
-Each time a SGD step is executed, $t$ will be increased by $1$ immediately.
-Iteration number can also be seen as the version of parameter, and we denote the parameter after $t$ iterations as $\w^t$.
+In PS based ASGD, server is responsible for updating and maintaining the latest parameter.
+The number of iterations that server has already executed is used as the global logical clock of server.
+At the beginning, iteration number $t=0$.
+Each time a SGD step is executed, $t$ will increase by $1$ immediately.
+The parameter after $t$ iterations is denoted as $\w^t$.
+If server sends parameters to worker\_$k$ at iteration $t'$, some SGD steps may have been excuted before server receives gradient from worker\_$k$ next time at iteration $t$.
+Thus, we define the \emph{delay} of worker\_$k$ at iteration $t$ as $\tau_k^t=t-t'$.
+Worker\_$k$ is \emph{heavily delayed} at iteration $t$ if $\tau_k^t>\tau_{max}$, where $\tau_{max}$ is a pre-defined non-negative constant.